Need help with booking? Send us a message.

 When trekking with Asiana Treks and Tours on the Helambu Ama Yangri route, you can expect a combination of authentic local cuisine and basic yet nourishing meals suited to trekking in the Himalayas.
 Most meals are provided at local teahouses along the trail.
 These meals typically include dal bhat (rice, lentils, and vegetables), noodles, soups, fried rice, momos (dumplings), and sometimes pasta or pancakes for breakfast.
 While the options are limited compared to city restaurants, the food is freshly prepared and vegetarian-friendly.

 Staying hydrated is crucial while trekking.
 Bottled water is available for purchase in villages, but for a more sustainable and cost-effective option, Asiana Treks and Tours recommends carrying a reusable bottle and using purification tablets or filters, or requesting boiled water from teahouses.
-Hygiene standards vary by location, and we encourage trekkers to bring personal hygiene items, including sanitizers, biodegradable soap, wet wipes, and toilet paper, as they are not always provided.
+Hygiene standards vary by location, and we encourage trekkers to bring personal hygiene items, including sanitisers, biodegradable soap, wet wipes, and toilet paper, as they are not always provided.
 Toilets are generally squat-style in remote areas, and showers, when available, may come at an extra cost.

 Quick Points: